Fall 2021 Schedule

-We are excited to kick off the start of the spring season Saturday, February 1st, 2020.
+We are excited to kick off the start of the FALL Season on Saturday, September 11, 2021.

 This division consists of players in kindergarten through 1st grade.
 These players are introduced to the early fundamentals of catching, throwing, cradling, shooting, defensive positioning and offensive dodges.
 The majority of practices include repetitive, competitive drills that lead up to “small-sided” games that occur towards the end of the season.
 No formal or drafted teams are formed at this age.